Giving Back

 Disaster Relief:

-Part of our vision is to be an environmentally friendly organization, and we have made several changes to our internal business processes and practices to become more sustainable.
+VCS strives to be an environmentally friendly organization, and we have made several changes to our internal business processes and practices to become more sustainable.
 We have implemented the following “going green” initiatives:

 - Selling reusable shopping bags in our stores